 New Zealand

-(Crawford, Morgan, Cordery, & Breen, 2014)
+The charity regulator in New Zealand began in mid-2007, having been established under the Charities Act 2005.
+While it began as an Autonomous Crown Entity, since 2012, it has been situated within a large government department (Cordery and Deguchi, 2018).
+Charities have always been required to report annually to retain their registration and this includes details of the sector, main beneficiaries, updated officer/trustees and financial reporting.
+No specific financial accounting standards had been developed and therefore charity reporting was previously highly diverse.
+From 2009-2011, accounting requirements for the public and private not-for-public sectors were overhauled owing to a need for a more strategic approach to reporting and the new arrangements included a full set of standards for the charity sector (with increasing levels of measurement and disclosure based on four different tiers related to annual expenditure) and these new charity accounting standards were mandatory for all charities from 2016.
+Charities with expenditure over NZD1 million must have these statements audited (Crawford, Morgan, Cordery, & Breen, 2014). (this could be a footnote and/or include exchange rates to other currencies)

 Crawford, L., Morgan, G. G., Cordery, C. J., & Breen, O. B. (2014).
 International financial reporting for the not-for-profit sector: a study commissioned by the CCAB.
 London, UK.

-[Carolyn – can you write one or two paragraphs on the New Zealand charity sector, especially the regulator and its reporting requirements?]
+For charities with expenditure of less than NZD2 million, in addition to finanical data, they must also provide performance information about the difference they make by operating, i.e. how they have achieved (or otherwise) their mission.
+Such reporting will also be reuqired of larger charities from 2021 (McConville and Cordery, 2018)

 Methodology

 The research objectives are: to explore the extent to which large-scale regulatory data can be used to differentiate between different types of charity dissolution; to examine cross-national trends and predictive factors around charity dissolution; and to provide evidence and guidance for charity regulators seeking to target their activities with respect to this outcome.
 The project is guided by two research questions: